wp-plugins/login-and-out/readme.txt

 == Frequently Asked Questions ==

-What is the required format for the links that can be displayed by the widget?
+<strong>What is the required format for the links that can be displayed by the widget?</strong>
 These settings are managed from the Tools menu, Login & Out menu option.
 Enter any text description you line in the "Add text for new link" box.
 Enter a full URI - e.g. http://www.thehypervisor.com - to link to an external site.